honeynet/beeswarm/README.rst

 Beeswarm operates by deploying fake end-user systems (clients) and services (honeypots).
 Beeswarm uses these systems to provides
 IoC (Indication of Compromise) by observing the difference between expected and actual traffic.
 An IoC could be a certificate mismatch or the unexpected reuse of credentials (honeytokens).

+The Beeswarm system is currently in a proof of concept state.

 For detailed setup information check `the offical website
 <http://www.beeswarm-ids.org/>`_.